 The tactic of taking incremental steps towards achievement is one well-backed by mathematics, specifically iterative methods for optimization.
 For instance, coordinate descent algorithms iteratively solve for one variable after another in small, fast steps.
 Gradient descent algorithms try to climb the hill where the hill seems steepest.
 And in machine learning, increments of progress are termed the learning rate.

 Just like in mathematical optimization, iterative approaches in innovation are meaningless without iterative measurement.
 It’s necessary to check in on your progress; to assess and adapt.
-Machines can check on their progress programmatically, but for us lowly humans, habits can be the key.

 Not all incremental measurements are created equal